oskarrough/slaytheweb/DOCUMENTATION.md

 # Documentation for Slay the Web

 Throughout the project I've attempted to document and leave comments.
-So please, go ahead and explore all folders and files.
-In the root of this project you'll find configuration files as well as two folders:
+Go ahead and explore all folders and files.

+In the root of this project you'll find configuration files as well as three folders:

 - [src →](src/) The web root.
 All code is transpiled.
   - [game](src/game) contains the core game logic